OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/sftp.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Folder Scanner
+# SFTP

-The Folder Scanner South connector operates by periodically scanning the specified input folder for new files.
-It utilizes regular expressions (Regexp) defined in its items to determine which files to monitor.
-When a new file matching the defined criteria is detected, it is then transmitted to North caches.
+Read files from a remote SFTP server.

 ## Specific settings

+- **Host**: IP address or hostname of the Modbus server machine.
+- **Port**: The port to use for connection (8080 by default).
+- **Authentication**:
+    - Password: The username and password
-- **Input folder**: This field specifies the path of the folder to be scanned.
-The path can be either absolute or relative.
+    - Private key: The username and the path of the private key (PEM format).
+A passphrase can be used with the private key.
-  In the case of a relative path, it is computed based on the **Data folder** mentioned in the _About_ section.
-Remote paths can also be specified, such as `/remote.server/data` or `Z:\Remote disk\DATA`.
-Note that the path is case-sensitive.
 - **Compress file**: If enabled, files are compressed using gzip locally before being sent into the North caches.

 ## Item settings

+- **Remote folder**: This is the directory where files will be stored.
 - **RegExp**: You can use a Regular Expression to selectively retrieve files that match a specific pattern.
 Here are some examples:
     - `.*` retrieves all files in the input folder.